Komal-kalyanraman/container_monitor/README.md

 - [**podman stats**](https://docs.podman.io/en/latest/markdown/podman-stats.1.html) / [**docker stats**](https://docs.docker.com/engine/reference/commandline/stats/):
   Simple CLI tools, no historical export, no alerting, no dashboard, and no configurability for sampling or resource management.

-## Documentation
+## Documentation & Architecture

-- All major source files are documented with Doxygen.
+- For a comprehensive overview of the system design, security, and extensibility, see [Architecture Documentation](docs/architecture/architecture.md).
-- See `docs/doxygen/html/index.html` after running Doxygen for full API documentation.
+- Doxygen HTML docs: After building, open `docs/doxygen/html/index.html` in your browser.

 ## License